-I had this table in storage and because of the damaged top, I wasn't sure what I wanted to do with it.
-It had a hole where a glass top would go and it was super-dated.
+I had this table in storage and because of the damaged top,

 *regular Mod Podge decoupage medium (I like the satin finish)

 *cotton duck, or 100% heavy duty cotton fabric with

 *If you are going to paint the piece, like I did, it is best to do that

 step first and do the decoupaging after the paint is cured.